 - The incision may be shorter than a full tummy tuck.
 Lax skin can be treated better than a mini tummy tuck or endoscopic abdominoplasty.
 Lax midline muscles can be tightened easily.
 Laxity around the umbilicus can be treated.

 - A longer incision than used for a mini abdominoplasty or endoscopic abdominoplasty is needed, resulting in longer tummy tuck scars.
 There may be residual skin redundancy because of limited undermining.
 Liposuction has to be performed selectively to avoid compromising the blood supply to the skin and subcutaneous tissue.

 An ellipse of skin and subcutaneous fat is removed from the lower abdomen.
-The upper abdominal skin and subcutaneous fat is elevated more extensively than during a modified full abdominoplasty.
+The upper abdominal skin and subcutaneous fat are elevated more extensively than during a modified full abdominoplasty.
 The midline muscular weakness is tightened.
 The umbilicus is reinserted into the upper abdominal skin flap after the flap has been re-draped and sutured to the lower abdominal incision.
 Liposuction can be selectively performed if desired.